waku-org/docs.waku.org/docs/overview/reference/glossary.md

 ### [RLN Relay](/overview/concepts/protocols#rln-relay)

-RLN Relay is an extension of the [Relay protocol](#relay) that uses [Rate Limit Nullifiers (RLN)](#rate-limit-nullifiers) to prevent spam economically by enforcing bandwidth caps, imposing penalties, and facilitating network removal for spammers.
+RLN Relay is an extension of the [Relay protocol](#relay) that uses [Rate Limit Nullifiers (RLN)](#rate-limit-nullifiers) to prevent spam economically by enforcing a rate limit on messages over time, imposing penalties, and facilitating network removal for spammers.

 ### [SDK](/guides/sdks-and-nodes)